 For example, a DeWALT reciprocating saw carries an 1100-watt motor and is a heavy-duty power tool for just about any task, from steel pipe cutting to job site construction work.
 It is suitable for demolition and remodeling and will run you around $125 for the corded version at the big DIY stores.

 Milwaukee brand introduced the Sawzall in the early 1950s, trademarking the name, which is now used generally to refer to any reciprocating saw.
 A 12 amp Sawzall at 120 volts will need 1440 watts of power: 120v x 12amps – 1440 watts.

 Most homes have an electrical service of between 100 and 200 amps.
 Since 12 amps have an 1800-watt capacity, your household electricity supply and 15 amp circuit breakers will be able to give the Sawzall what it needs to do the job.

 Is a 6 Amp Reciprocating Saw Powerful Enough?

 Generally speaking, no. Most reciprocating saws vary from between 9 and 15 amps of power.
 A 6 amp saw will likely get bogged down in anything other than light cutting here and there, and the cuts will take a very long time to make.

-Something mid-point in that range, 12 amps, should be sufficient for the amateur DIYer for around-the-house work, as well as a contractor for demolition and renovation work.
-Remember that 12 amps has an 1800 watt capacity.
+Something mid-point in that range, 12 amps, should be sufficient for the amateur DIYer for around-the-house work and a contractor for demolition and renovation work.
+Remember that 12 amps has an 1800-watt capacity.
 Depending on the brand, a 12 amp saw will run you between $175 and $300.

 Reciprocating saw, Sawzall…the name is used interchangeably.
-They will use between 1100 and 1440 watts, generally speaking, at 12 amps.
-And 12 amps has an 1800 watt capacity, so the average home electrical service will be, if you’ll pardon the pun, ample for their needs.
+Generally speaking, they will use between 1100 and 1440 watts at 12 amps.
+And 12 amps have an 1800-watt capacity, so the average home electrical service will be ample for their needs, if you’ll pardon the pun.